michd89/Fuchs-und-Jaeger/README.md

 # Fuchs und Jäger

-Fuchs und Jäger (german for "Fox and Hunters") is a game played on a chess board using chess pieces.
+Fuchs und Jäger (german for "Fox and Hunters") is a game played on a chess board.
 The goal for the Fuchs (fox) is to break through the line of Jäger (hunters) while the Jägers' goal is catching the Fuchs.

 ## Prerequisites

-By now only a Python interpreter is needed.
+By now a Python 3 interpreter is needed.
 A future version might include a graphical interface using the PyGame library.

 ## Rules